 At the same time, marketers who are focused on increasing sales, risk channelling all their efforts into achieving the required number of new leads, while ignoring new opportunities and long-term relationships.

 However, this doesn’t mean that you should focus solely on velocity or variability of your content.
-One cannot ignore one factor in favour of the others.
+One cannot ignore one factor in favor of the others.
 Use each of the factors to maintain the scale of your business processes while you’re up to the scale of your business processes, while you’re developing more sophisticated tactics to increase conversions and improve the efficiency of your ecommerce processes.

 Velocity-based strategy means that the revenue is generated by increasing the speed of business processes and, as a result, using the opportunities more efficiently.
 The approach should also be based on the collected user data (data-driven approach), that’s why you should pay close attention to the relevance of the data.